cedar-policy/cedar/README.md

 DENY
 ```

-This request is denied because `SecretPhoto94.jpg` belongs to `Album::"jane_vacation"`, and `alice` doesn't have explicit permission to view photos there.
+This request is denied because `SecretPhoto94.jpg` belongs to `Album::"jane_secrets"`, and `alice` doesn't have explicit permission to view photos from this Album.

 If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com).